-The following describes how the values for the resource keys are created on Mac clients.
-Run 'aex-helper info resource' on any Unix, Linux or Mac client that has the SMP agent installed to see the resource keys and their values for that machine.
+The following describes how the SMP agent for Mac finds values for various resource keys.
+Note that you can run 'aex-helper info resource' on any Unix, Linux or Mac client that has the SMP agent installed to view the computer guid, resource keys and values.

 1. First ‘name.domain’ resource key